 Learning Bridges is open to 3-K through 8th grade students enrolled in a DOE school or contracted early childhood program.
 This includes District 75, 4410 programs, 853 programs, contracted 3-K, Pre-K, and EarlyLearn programs, and DOE elementary and middle schools.

-Priority for placement will be given to:
+Priority for placement is given to:

 - Families in temporary housing, including shelters and hotels